A&S Dean's Office

 Professor of the Practice

-As interim Dean of the School of the Museum of Fine Arts at Tufts, Nate oversees all operations at SMFA at Tufts, as well as the Tufts University Art Galleries and the university's relationship with the Museum of Fine Arts, Boston.
-He works closely with faculty and staff across the university to forge curricular and co-curricular connections between and among artists and other academic practitioners.
-Nate joined the SMFA at Tufts faculty in 2009.
-Explore his faculty profile.
+As Dean of the School of the Museum of Fine Arts at Tufts, Scheri oversees all operations at SMFA at Tufts.
+She works closely with faculty and staff across the university to forge curricular and co-curricular connections between and among artists and other academic practitioners.
+Scheri joined the SMFA faculty in 2023.
+Explore her faculty profile.

 Executive Administrative Dean